 Our presentations are divided into two panels.
 Our first panel focuses on the contributions by cliometricians, whose analyses are based on recent developments in trade theory.
 Using exhaustive data on product-level exports and imports, Wolf-Fabian Hungerland will uncover various features of Germany’s globalization before 1914.
-Marina Chuchko will focus on the participation (and contribution) of the interest groups in the tariff policy of the late Russian Empire using the case of the Mendeleev’s tariff of 1891.
 Peter Bent, using time series analysis, studies the connection (or lack thereof) between tariffs and growth in the U.S. from 1875 to 1913.
 José Alejandro Peres-Cajías will present an estimation of effective protection during the First Globalization for different South American countries.
 The paper deals with Coatsworth and Williamson’s (2004) idea that high average tariffs in the region reflected in high levels of protection.
-Marcela Sabaté will deal with the reconstitution of a pro free-trade organization in Spain as a reaction, quite unique in Europe, to the protectionist backlash inaugurated by the German bill of 1879.
+Marcela Sabaté and José María Serrano will deal with the reconstitution of a pro free-trade organization in Spain as a reaction, quite unique in Europe, to the protectionist backlash inaugurated by the German bill of 1879.
+Agustina Rayes will study the history of Argentine import tariff between 1880 and 1913 by examining the foreign trade statistics and customs laws.
+By doing so, she will contribute to the debate about the level of protection in the country during the First Globalization.
 Our second panel is based on research by historians of economic thought, diplomacy, and political economy, all of which have a transnational perspective.
 Ryotaro Sugiyama will focus on the relation between the Tariff Reform movement in Britain and the social policy of the British Conservative party in the interwar period.
 Toshiki Kawashima will examine how the network of commercial treaties in Central Europe before 1914 affected the revision of unequal treaties in Meiji Japan.
 Fumio Kinefuchi will explore how various interest groups in Austria discussed plans for the economic integration of Central Europe around 1900.
 Using archival material regarding tariff negotiations, Masao Daeumer will analyze the ways that Japan aimed at securing minimum tariffs for its exports to French Indochina in the period of 1907 to 1932.

 - Toshiki Kawashima, University of Pennsylvania, firstname.lastname@example.org, United States